 It was, as usual, a bright moonlit night on Easter Sunday night.
 Should not have been any surprise - the state of the moon is one factor that sets the date of Easter.

-Something of a surprise was the fact that I was out fishing the river mouth at all.
+Something of a surprise was the fact that I was out fishing a river mouth on Lake Taupo, New Zealand, at all.
 Usually I would buy into the generally held view that fishing for trout under a bright moon is pretty much a waste of time.
 But I had not been fishing for a week or two, and the mirror calm conditions were just too good to ignore.

 Sealing the decision was the complete lack of other fishermen in the rip – all at home I surmised cursing the bright moon and cloudless skies .